New York Tax Attorney - Delia Law

 New York, NY 10022

-The financial and legal consequences of escalating IRS tax problems, from wage garnishment, unfiled tax returns, and IRS back taxes to IRS tax evasion charges, can be overwhelming.
+The financial and legal consequences of escalating IRS tax problems including wage garnishment, unfiled tax returns, IRS tax audits, back taxes, and tax evasion charges can be overwhelming.
 Fortunately, with the help of a New York City tax attorney at Delia Law, you don’t have to navigate your IRS issues alone.

-New York residents are required to pay taxes on income that was earned as well as for federal taxes.
+NY residents are required to pay New York state and federal taxes on earned income.
 In fact, some people who don’t even live in New York must pay state taxes.
-If you lived elsewhere but acquired the money through a source in New York, you must pay state taxes on that income.
+If you lived elsewhere but acquired the money through a source in New York, the New York state tax department (the NYS Department of Taxation and Finance) requires you to pay state taxes on that income.

-There are four main types of taxes in New York:
+There are four main types of taxes in New York, assessed by various tax agencies:

 • State income tax.
-New York State has a graduated income state tax, which means your tax rate increases as your income increases.
-The state’s tax rates range from 4% to 10.90%.
-For example, if you make under $8,500 annually, you will only be subjected to a 4% tax rate.
-However, if you make $25,000,001 and over, you are now facing the higher end of the state’s tax bracket at 10.90%.
+New York State has a graduated state income tax, which means your tax rate increases along with your income.
+The state’s tax rates range from 4% to 10.9%.
+For example, if you make under $8,500 annually, you will only pay a 4% state tax rate through the New York State Department of Taxation and Finance.
+However, if you make at least $25,000,001, your earnings above $25 million are taxed at 10.9%

 • Local tax.
-The local tax is a county-specific tax, and the rates also differ based on income.
+The local tax is county-specific, and the rates also differ based on income levels.
 For example, in Tompkins County, the local tax rate is 4%.
 In contrast, in Suffolk County, the rate is 4.25%.
 The variation in local tax rates can make a significant difference in the overall amount of taxes you owe.

 • City tax.
-City taxes are only applicable to those who live or have earned money in New York City.
+City taxes only apply to those who live or earn money in New York City.
 This applies to individuals, trusts, estates, partnerships, S-corporations, and corporations.
-The city tax rate is 3.078%, 3.762%, 3,819%, and 3.876% depending on the bracket your income qualifies for.
+The NYC tax rate ranges from 3.078% to 3.876%, depending on your income bracket.

 • Corporate tax.
-If you are a business owner, you are also required to pay corporate income tax.
-The tax rate on your corporate income ranges from 6.50% to 7.25%.
-These taxes generated from businesses is one of the main sources of revenue for the state of New York, and it helps to fund many of the state’s programs and services that benefit its residents.
+If you’re a business owner, you need to pay corporate income tax.
+The tax rate on your corporate income ranges from 6.5% to 7.25%.
+These business taxes are a major source of revenue for the state of New York, and they help fund many of the state’s beneficial programs and services.

 Photo of young couple calculating bills at home.

 IRS Tax Debt?
-Our NYC tax attorney can resolve it.
+Our New York tax attorney can quickly resolve it.

-Facing tax debt with the IRS can be an intimidating and often overwhelming experience.
-The complexities of IRS tax codes, looming deadlines, and the potential for escalating IRS and state penalties can make anyone anxious.
-But there’s hope and IRS tax help available with Delia Law.
+Facing IRS tax debt can be an intimidating and often overwhelming experience.
+The complexities of IRS tax codes, looming deadlines, and the potential for escalating IRS and New York state penalties can make anyone anxious.
+But there’s hope and IRS tax help available when you hire an experienced tax lawyer from Delia Law.

-One of the significant advantages of hiring a New York tax attorney is their ability to negotiate directly with the IRS or state on your behalf.
-This could mean setting up payment arrangements with the IRS (such as an IRS installment plan), reducing the overall debt through an IRS offer to compromise, or even having certain penalties waived.
+One of the significant advantages of hiring a New York tax attorney is their extensive experience and ability to negotiate directly with the IRS or state on your behalf.
+This could mean setting up payment arrangements with the IRS (such as through an IRS payment plan), reducing your overall debt with an IRS offer in compromise, or even having certain penalties waived.
 With in-depth knowledge of all types of tax law and a focus on client advocacy, our New York City tax attorneys aim to secure the best possible outcome for you.

-In essence, tax debt doesn’t have to be a dark cloud hovering over your life.
-With the right skills and experience, it can be resolved.
-Let our IRS lawyers be the guiding light you need to find your way out of tax debt and into financial peace.
+Tax liability doesn’t have to be a dark cloud hovering over your life.
+With the right skills and experience, we can help you resolve your tax issues.
+Let our IRS lawyers provide you the solutions to get you out of tax debt and into financial peace.

 Meet Your NYC Tax Lawyer: